-Afeka Caves and Drezner Grove are located to the north of Ramat Aviv Gimel neighborhood in Tel Aviv.
+Afeka Caves and Drezner Grove are located north of the Ramat Aviv Gimel neighborhood in Tel Aviv.
 Drezner Street is located to the south of this grove.
 And there are several passages between the street and the woodland.
 One of the entrances is near Yekhi’el Dov Drezner Street 16.
 You can park there and start hiking.
 But keep in mind there are many people on Saturdays.
 Thus, finding parking may be problematic if you arrive late.

 Interactive map of the area:

 - Hotels, hostels, and apartments in this area: